 2. Bitly

 For example, Bitly reports how many clicks each link generated and when people clicked, down to the hour.
 The report will also include which platforms people used to share the link so you know if most of your traffic is coming from Twitter, LinkedIn, and so on.
-Below is an example of Bitly’s map of your link’s geographic distribution of clicks, which is helpful for optimizing and targeting future content.content analytics
+Below is an example of Bitly’s map of your link’s geographic distribution of clicks, which is helpful for optimizing and targeting future content.

 On the stats page, Bitly gathers results from all of your links so you can assess how your collection of content has performed in the past hour, day, week, and month.